-But an elliptical machine will give you more than just a great cardio workout because they also work your arms, so you’ll get a little bit of an upper-body workout.
+But an elliptical machine will give you more than just a great cardio workout.
+They also work your arms, so you’ll get a little bit of an upper-body workout.
 And it’s an ideal machine for anyone suffering from injuries or needing to workout inside for a while.

 In these cases, you might prefer starting with an elliptical machine to lose weight and burn calories because you’ll still get a great workout and burn a good number of calories without all the stress of running, which requires training and time to get used to.

 If you work your body too hard (whether going too fast or too far) running, you’ll soon find yourself with injuries.
 It’s easy to overdo with running.
 Using an elliptical gives your body a bit of a break.
 You can get your workout in while skipping out on the impact to your joints.

-You’ll burn more calories running on the road as compared to using an elliptical machine, although running only has a slight edge.
-Because you have to propel yourself forward in running, this requires more energy and means more calories burnt.
+You’ll burn more calories running on the road, compared to using an elliptical machine, although it’s a small edge.
+Because you have to propel yourself forward in running, it requires more energy.
+That means more calories burnt.

-But the difference is only about 100 calories or less an hour, so if you prefer the elliptical machine and don’t need those extra 50 calories for a 30-minute workout, the calorie burning benefits that running provide will be null.
+But the difference is about 100 calories or fewer per hour, so if you prefer the elliptical machine and don’t need those extra 50 calories for a 30-minute workout, the calorie burning benefits that running provide will be null.